Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/foldigami.md

 If you know me, you can predict how this game started.
 I asked myself the question: "I've been making One Paper Games for a while now.
 But they all required something extra: rules to read, pencils to write, _something_.
 Can I make a truly One Paper Game?"

 Foldigami is the result.
 And as always, creating it taught me how to do it _better_, which means more true OPGs are on the way.
 But this is a great start, as the game has a hidden depth that you only uncover by playing the same board multiple times.
 And I love the origami theme and how it looks :)

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/foldigami) explaining how I designed this game.

-@TODO: Add example image of one board?